 - Another handy resource on writing a project charter, this post comes with a free template and a video overview as well. https://www.projectmanager.com/blog/how-to-create-a-project-charter

-- Building project scope into your project plan is crucial to keep feature creep from making a neverending project.
+- Building project scope into your project plan is crucial to keep feature creep from making a never-ending project.
 Clarizan gives some helpful tips on how that can work.

 - When you’re launching a project, it’s important to help define the scope by grooming the backlog of tasks that you’re working on, iterating along the way to get feedback, and making sure that what you’re delivering is still something that addresses the core problem you’re trying to solve.
+(Source)

 - Part of scoping is acknowledging what “scoping” is and what it isn’t.
 In some organizations, scoping will include elements like budgeting, hiring concerns, and even employee evaluation.
 For others, it’s just a statement of what project needs to be considered successful or complete.
 If you’re of the opinion that your scoping should be as light as possible, it’s worth checking out the idea of #NoEstimate development.

-Prototyping & soliciting feedback
+Prototyping and soliciting feedback

 Prioritizing elements of a project

-- An big overview of 20 different project prioritization techniques, this article helps you take individual tasks (or, in Agile vocabulary, ‘stories’) and figure out which ones are most appropriate for your project’s needs.
+- A big overview of 20 different project prioritization techniques, this article helps you take individual tasks (or, in Agile vocabulary, ‘stories’) and figure out which ones are most appropriate for your project’s needs.
 This goes way beyond just software development, so if you’re looking for a mental toolkit to help you understand and solve what to tackle in your next project, check this out.

 - No matter the project, no matter the team, if you’re SMART about defining a goal, you’ll increase your chances of finishing your project on time.
 Read on Workopolis about what that means.